 After attending a field training, you will be added to Bark’s fieldwork listserv where you will get updates about scheduled field days.
 After signing up for a field day, you will get a confirmation email and a follow-up email with details about the trip about a week before the field day.
 This follow-up email will include:

 - Meeting time and location

-- The contact information for the Bark staff person or volunteer coordinating the field day
+- Contact information for the Bark staff person or volunteer coordinating the field day

 - A description of the weather forecast and/or a link to the weather forecast

 - A map to use with Avenza on a smartphone

 - Documents to Review which will include:

 - Groundtruthing trips: relevant information to review about the timber sale you’ll be visiting